-The McQueary College of Health and Human Services (CHHS) offers 17 undergraduate and 21 graduate and certificate programs.
+The McQueary College of Health and Human Services (MCHHS) offers 17 undergraduate and 21 graduate and certificate programs.
 The academic units in the College include: Biomedical Sciences, Communication Sciences and Disorders, Kinesiology, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, Psychology, Public Health, Social Work and Sports Medicine and Athletic Training.
 The College also houses the Learning Diagnostic Clinic, the Speech-Language, Hearing Clinic, the Physical Therapy Clinic, MSU Care, the Center for Research and Service, and the Center For Multidisciplinary Health Education, Research and Services (CMHERS).

 Complementing the academic course work in nationally accredited programs are clinical experiences, laboratory and research experiences and internship opportunities.
 Students receive comprehensive training through interdisciplinary course work, coupled with professional mentoring in the work environment.